TheAnonymous/TheAnonymous.github.io/_posts/2015-03-16-learn-programming.markdown

 Here are some resources to learn programing I will add stuff when I find more.
 So I would suggest to learn Ruby as a first language since you get much done without to much effort.
 Also stuff like "Pointers" and "Memory Managment" doesnt have to bother you.
-With time its useful to learn such stuff and I would definitly suggest to learn also other languages, but Ruby has a low learning curve which is nice for a good start.
+With time its useful to learn such stuff and I would definitely suggest to learn also other languages, but Ruby has a low learning curve which is nice for a good start.
 So here are the resources to make you a battle plan.
 This is not a "how to" but a few hints to where to look at.
 Read the stuff yourself as the internet is full of good Youtube-Video-Tutorials, How to's and tutorials.

 #### Linux
 Linux is for beginners the most difficult Operating System possible but its also the most programming focused OS.
 Also it will help to know Linux when you administrate a server.
-IMHO the best distributions are [Fedora](https://getfedora.org/) and [Antergos](http://antergos.com/) Fedora is easyer at the start but Antegros/Arch is easyer if you want to dig deeper as it provides much software via AURs.
-So if you want to develope C++, C, Ruby, Python go with Fedora, but if you want to some more unusual like Nim, Elixir, Rust, Go, go with Antegros as its just a AUR away.
+IMHO the best distributions are [Fedora](https://getfedora.org/) and [Antergos](http://antergos.com/) Fedora is easyer at the start but Antegros/Arch is easier if you want to dig deeper as it provides much software via AURs.
+So if you want to develop C++, C, Ruby, Python go with Fedora, but if you want to some more unusual like Nim, Elixir, Rust, Go, go with Antegros as its just a AUR away.
 But be warned don't use to much time to learn Linux it can be a time consuming hobby to learn more and more stuff like set up a Proxy server, Mail server, backup solution and so forth.
 Do such stuff when you need it but first of all focus on your goal - "learn to code".

 #### Editors
 * Atom.io is one of the best starter editors with build in repository.
-If you want to code for example ruby go to the package management and search for ruby and see if there is a usefull package for you.
+If you want to code for example ruby go to the package management and search for ruby and see if there is a useful package for you.
 Same goes for Sublime.

 * Sublime Text a bit more stable that Atom and you have to add the repository yourself.

 * Gedit is my editor for very small things like config files.

 * Vim/Vi/Emacs you will hear many programmers who swear that this are the best editors and they are indeed good BUT they need time to learn and the learning curve is not that small.
-So you may wana try to learn them when you have time.
+So you may wanna try to learn them when you have time.
 But I would not recommend them to beginners.
 Also the config files of both are IMHO very hard for beginners.
 Personally I learned emacs but really it gave me not that much more power and other Editors are more comfortable.

 * IDEs like Netbeans/Eclipse/Visual Studio whatever: They are nice when you code in some language like Java but I don't like them much as they are often very slow.
 If you program Ruby you may find Rubymine comfortable as it has autocompletion but its nothing I personally like.